-Income in case of income-retaining unit certificates with capital gains tax paid/deducted
+Income in case of income-retaining unit certificates with payment of capital gains tax (income retention)

 Income during the accounting year net of costs shall not be distributed.
-Instead, from March 15 the amount calculated pursuant to InvFG shall be paid out on income-retaining unit certificates to be used where applicable to meet any capital gains tax commitments on the distribution-equivalent return on those unit certificates.
+Instead, from April 15 the amount calculated pursuant to InvFG shall be paid out on income-retaining unit certificates to be used where applicable to meet any capital gains tax commitments on the distribution-equivalent return on those unit certificates.

-Income in case of income-retaining unit certificates without capital gains tax paid/deducted (foreign tranche)
+Income in case of income-retaining unit certificates without payment of capital gains tax (full income retention - foreign tranche)

-Income-retaining unit certificates without capital gains tax paid/deducted (foreign tranche) shall only be sold outside Austria.
+Income-retaining unit certificates without payment of capital gains tax (full income retention - foreign tranche) shall only be sold outside Austria.

 Income during the accounting year net of costs shall not be distributed.
-No payment pursuant to InvFG will be made.
+No payment pursuant to InvFG will be